vraajkum/15-112-Lightning-Round/README.md

 One feature that I'd love to implement but am too lazy to figure out how to implement is a CSV validation script that makes sure everything is properly inputted.

-If you need any assistance or want to let me know about any cool features you've implemented, you can contact me at vraajkum@andrew.cmu.edu and/or veekant@gmail.com.
+If you need any assistance, have any questions, or want to let me know about any cool features you've implemented, you can contact me at vraajkum@andrew.cmu.edu and/or veekant@gmail.com.

 ## Credits
 The portion of the script for downloading and trimming the clips was orignally written by Qiuwen "Owen" Fan and later ported to Python 3 by Ben Owad.